Infiniti QX70: First generation (S50; 2002)

 In 2003 for the 2004 model, changes were the addition of a standard eight-way power front passenger seat that replaced the previous four-way design, the availability of aluminum roof rails and chrome-plated 20-inch wheels.
 Also new were a dark silver metallic finish for the 20-inch wheels (non-chrome-plated), the addition of a standard HVAC filter for all models and the addition of a new Snow-Mode function.

 In September 2004 for the 2005 model year, the FX range received enhancements such as a lane departure warning (LDW) system that helps alert drivers to an unintended movement of the vehicle out of a designated traffic lane.
 Infiniti's system monitored the lane markings to alert passengers via an audible buzzer that the driver is drifting unintentionally.
-The LDW system, which utilizes a small camera, speed sensor, an indicator, and an audible warning buzzer, was offered on models.
-The 2005 Infiniti FX was the first passenger vehicle to offer a lane departure warning system in the United States market.

-In addition to LDW, the 2005 Infiniti FX range was now equipped with standard roof-mounted curtain supplemental curtain airbags with rollover protection for front and rear outboard seat occupants.
+The LDW system utilizes a small camera, speed sensor, an indicator, and an audible warning buzzer.
+The 2005 FX was the first passenger vehicle to offer a lane departure warning system in the United States market.
+In addition to LDW, the 2005 FX range was now equipped with standard roof-mounted curtain supplemental curtain airbags with rollover protection for front and rear outboard seat occupants.

 Other changes included the addition of a dark chrome grille, headlight, and clear taillight accents to the FX45 (also available as part of the V6 Sport Package on FX35 models), a new key fob design for the Infiniti Intelligent Key system, and two new exterior colors, Sapphire and Sheer Platinum.
 Interior changes included a new standard etched aluminum trim.